genropy/genropy_saved/docs/genro/components/components/dialogs/tooltipdialog.rst

     CLIPBOARD::

-        Dojo modified!! --> add??? add all the difference respect to the Dojo tooltipdialog!
+        Dojo modified!! --> TODO add all the difference respect to the Dojo tooltipdialog!

         --> check test15/gnrwdg/tooltipDialog